2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 2. **The logo and banner** you created for your community or meeting (see section [Creating a logo, poster and banner](LINK)).

-3. **The description**, which will allow you, in approximately 100 characters, to provide important information about your community.
+3. **The description**, which will allow you to provide important information about your community in approximately 100 characters.
 It could be, for example:
 > Official Bitcoin community account [CITY] #BTC | Meet-up every first Wednesday of the month at [NAME OF THE_BAR] in [CITY] 🍻 | Join us on Telegram 🔽

 4. Under this description, you can also **insert a link**.
 This can take users to a "social networking" page available on your community website, or it can direct them to your Telegram communication channel.